statds/ids-s22/notes/docs/plotnine.md

 )
 ```

 We can easily add multiple plots.
+Here we add a plot of the same data with wider bins.
+We can make the histograms transparent with alpha.
 ```{code-cell}
 (
     ggplot(nyc, aes(x = 'hour', y = after_stat('count')))